Homesteads Tower Museum

 Originally home to a water tower and administrative office building, the tower has been home to a museum since the mid-1980s.

 In the 1930s, poor farming conditions and the financial strain of the Great Depression caused many family farms to suffer foreclosure while many industrial workers also lost their jobs and homes.
 In 1934, the Division of Subsistence Homesteads chose Cumberland County as a site for a new homestead location thanks to its agricultural potential.
 Most families received small farms for living space and worked in community-owned businesses.
 However, around the beginning of World War II, many of these ventures failed and the location was abandoned.
 The government focussed more on the war effort and ceased its support of the homestead.

-The tower features a water tank and a 97-step stairway to the lookout platform at the top with views of the park.
-The base features a museum at its base with exhibits about the history of the Homesteads project and its residents, and period displays.
-Visitors can also tour an original Homesteads house which has been furnished to appear as during the Depression.
+The tower on the property served as a headquarters office building for the Cumberland Homesteads, one of the most unique projects of the New Deal era.
+The tower featured a 50,000-gallon water tank and a 97-step stairway to the lookout platform at the top which offered a view of each of the 252 homesteads.
+The base features a museum at its base with exhibits about the history of the Homesteads project and its residents.
+It also has exhibits of artifacts from the ’30s and ’4os.

 The tower is made of Crab Orchard stone and adjacent to the community school.
 In addition to learning about the construction of the homes and buildings, visitors can learn about important legislation such as the National Industrial Recovery Act of 1933 which helped established public works programs.

 “Homesteads Tower Museum,” Cumberland Homesteads .
 Accessed May 24th 2021. https://cumberlandhomesteads.org/.

 “Cumberland Homestead Tower Museum,” Now Playing Nashville.
 Accessed May 24th 2021. https://www.nowplayingnashville.com/venue/cumberland-homestead-tower-museum/.